CNSocialDepress: A Chinese Social Media Dataset for Depression Risk Detection and Structured Analysis: Introduction

 \section{Introduction}

-Depressive disorders are among the most common mental health conditions worldwide, characterized by persistent low mood or loss of interest in daily activities.
-According to a 2023 report\footnote{\url{https://www.who.int/news-room/fact-sheets/detail/depression}} by the World Health Organization (WHO), approximately 280 million people globally suffer from depression.
-In China, a 2024 survey by the Chinese Center for Disease Control and Prevention \cite{wang2024association} estimates that around 95 million individuals are affected by depression, and out of the 280,000 suicides reported annually, 40\% are linked to depressive disorders.
-Moreover, research \cite{wang2024association} shows that depression strongly correlates with both suicidal and non-suicidal self-injurious deaths.
+Depressive disorders are among the most common mental health conditions worldwide and are characterized by persistent low mood or loss of interest in daily activities.
+According to a 2023 report\footnote{\url{https://www.who.int/news-room/fact-sheets/detail/depression}} by the World Health Organization (WHO), approximately 280 million people worldwide live with depression.
+In China, a 2024 survey by the Chinese Center for Disease Control and Prevention \cite{wang2024association} estimates that around 95 million individuals are affected by depression.
+Of the approximately 280{,}000 suicides reported annually in China, 40\% are linked to depressive disorders.
+Moreover, research \cite{wang2024association} shows that depression is strongly associated with both suicidal behavior and non-suicidal self-injury.

-Motivated by the urgent need for the detection of depression, researchers increasingly apply machine learning (ML) and natural language processing (NLP) methods for automated analysis of depression risk \cite{squires2023deep,hasib2023depression,aleem2022machine}.
-While early efforts have shown promising results, they are heavily constrained by the limitations of existing datasets.
-Traditional depression detection studies often rely on clinical data\cite{bittar2019text,fernandes2018identifying}, or on transcripts from medical or psychological interviews resources \cite{shen2022automatic,li2022bidirectional} that are are expensive to collect, limited in size and diversity, and may not reflect the informal, emotionally nuanced expressions typical of real-world online environments.
+Motivated by the urgent need to detect depression, researchers increasingly apply machine learning (ML) and natural language processing (NLP) methods to automatically assess depression risk \cite{squires2023deep,hasib2023depression,aleem2022machine,liu2024graph,shi2024scaling,jia2024adaptive}.
+While early efforts have shown promising results, they remain constrained by the limitations of existing datasets.
+Traditional depression detection studies often rely on clinical data~\cite{bittar2019text,fernandes2018identifying} or on transcripts from medical or psychological interviews~\cite{shen2022automatic,li2022bidirectional}, which are expensive to collect, limited in size and diversity, and may not reflect the informal, emotionally nuanced expressions typical of real-world online environments.